ailabspace/drl-based-mapless-crowd-navigation-with-perceived-risk/README.md

 ## BibTeX Citation

-If you have used this repository in any of your scientific work, please consider citing the work:
+If you have used this repository in any of your scientific work, please consider citing the work (Submitted to IROS2023):

 ```
-TODO
+@misc{anas2023deep,
+      title={Deep Reinforcement Learning-Based Mapless Crowd Navigation with Perceived Risk of the Moving Crowd for Mobile Robots},
+      author={Hafiq Anas and Ong Wee Hong and Owais Ahmed Malik},
+      year={2023},
+      eprint={2304.03593},
+      archivePrefix={arXiv},
+      primaryClass={cs.RO}
+}
 ```

 ## Acknowledgments